Touch screen is easy to use

 Competition: Longer slots or toaster oven

-The Revolution R180 High-Speed Smart Toaster is a good luxury buy if you want to shave seconds off your breakfast routine or if you mainly eat store-bought bread and pastries; otherwise, other options may seem more practical.
+The Revolution R180 High-Speed Smart Toaster is a good luxury buy if you want to shave seconds off your breakfast routine or if you mainly eat store-bought breads and pastries; otherwise, other options may be more practical.

 - Product Name R180 High-Speed Smart Toaster